-- If you leave the school, use one of the three designated exits. - You may eat your lunch in the Grade 12 Homeroom or the Youth Room. - Each student will be assigned cleaning responsibilities twice a year.
-You, and your partner, will be responsible for washing tables/microwaves and/or sweeping floors for an assigned week.
-You will need to complete your cleaning duties by 12:45 PM - The following rules are in effect: - Wait in line to heat up your food at the microwave.
-Place the food cover or paper towel on top of your food to avoid splatters.
-Put any wrappers into the garbage cans. - Clean up after yourself.
-Walk your garbage to the garbage can... do not run, or shoot it! - If you spill, you need to be responsible and clean it up. - Push in your chairs when you are done. - After 12:40 pm you may go the gym, library, multipurpose room, or youth room. - Do NOT eat in the hallway, gym, locker rooms, or the library.
-If you need to eat after 12:40 pm, please go to the Youth Room.
+- ◆ If you leave the school, use one of the three designated exits. - ♦ You muse eat your lunch in your classroom and clean up after yourself. - ♦ Each student will be assigned cleaning responsibilities twice a year.
+You, and your partner, will be responsible for washing tables and/or sweeping floors for an assigned week.
+You will need to complete your cleaning duties by 12:45 PM - The following rules are in effect: - Put any wrappers into the garbage cans. - Clean up after yourself.
+Walk your garbage to the garbage can... do not run, or shoot it! - If you spill, you need to be responsible and clean it up. - Push in your chairs when you are done. - After 12:45 pm classrooms will be closed and locked.
+You may go the gym, library, multipurpose room, or youth room. - ♦ Please do NOT eat in the hallway, gym, locker rooms, or the library.